CalvinHartwell/canonical-kubernetes-rancher/README.md

 - [Conclusion](https://github.com/CalvinHartwell/cdk-rancher#conclusion)
 - [Useful Links](https://github.com/CalvinHartwell/cdk-rancher#useful-links)

-### Software Versions

-The software versions used are:
- - Kubernetes 1.9.3
- - Rancher v2.0.0-alpha16

-### Getting Help & Support

-This document was written by [Calvin Hartwell](https://www.linkedin.com/in/calvinhartwell), please feel to drop me an email on [calvin.hartwell@canonical.com](calvin.hartwell@canonical.com).

-To open issues with CDK, please open an issue with the repository here [https://github.com/juju-solutions/bundle-canonical-kubernetes](https://github.com/juju-solutions/bundle-canonical-kubernetes).
-If you want professional support for Kubernetes please contact Canonical Sales [https://www.ubuntu.com/kubernetes](https://www.ubuntu.com/kubernetes).

-Rancher Provides support through [Slack](https://slack.rancher.io/) and by paid support [https://rancher.com/support/](https://rancher.com/support/).
-Please contact Rancher directly to get more help with their product.

 ## Deploying Canonical Kubernetes

 Deploying Canonical Kubernetes is really easy, I assume you are running on an Ubuntu machine and you have an AWS account.
 Grab a new API key from AWS and put that into: